trmazi/KonamiRoundDongTools-Python/README.md

 # KonamiRoundDongTools-Python
  Tools to generate bin files for round konami dongs.

+ ## Current status
+ Currently, the program is tested working on DDR SuperNOVA 1 and 2, MS and JP.
+ All other games are untested, but DDR X will soon be tested.

 ## How to use
 The basic usage for the program is: